Klutsy/999-Bot/README.md

 # 999-Bot

-Discord bot that focuses mainly on Juice WRLD !!!
+This is a music discord bot that primarly focuses on Juice WRLD.

+You will be able to listen to leaks and unreleased songs on discord without any limitations to restrictions.